hsp-iit/online-detection/README.md

 ### Fast Region Proposal Learning for Object Detection for Robotics
 You can find the instructions to replicate experiments at this [link](https://github.com/robotology/online-detection/blob/master/ONLINE_RPN_EXP.md)

+### Fast Object Segmentation Learning with Kernel-based Methods for Robotics
+You can find the instructions to replicate experiments at this [link](https://github.com/robotology/online-detection/blob/master/ONLINE_SEGMENTATION_EXP.md)

 ## References
 If you use this code, please, cite the following works: